By Amy F. Ryan

 In Shot, Amy Ryan shows what it really takes to live with and manage an incurable disease.
 She charts the essential duties that keep her stable while revealing the daily concerns, the simple rewards and victories, the fears of highs and lows, and the psychological strain of depending on herself, a drug, and a network of health care providers to stay alive with diabetes.

-People who manage life-threatening diseases will recognize their own struggles in Amy’s compelling story.
+People who manage life-threatening illness will recognize their own struggles in Amy’s compelling story.
 The millions who care for and support family, friends, or patients with diabetes will have their eyes opened to the human side of living with a chronic condition.

 Amy Fitzgerald Ryan lives in Alexandria, Virginia, with her family.
 She is a graduate of the University of Virginia and the Georgetown University Law Center.
 She practices law in Washington, D.C., with a specialty in commercializing new medical technologies.
 Shot is her first book.